nathanieldchu/ubuild_CCF/join.md

     after.
 Going to the DMV.
 Running through the twinge in your knee only to be in crutches for the next six months.
 Irreversible emotional damage from trauma.
 Avoid.</p><p>Type I fun is great.
 But to find a home at Tezza, you need to love type II fun.
-You want to push yourself.
+You want to push yourself, hard.
+You want to move, learn, and change extremely fast.
     You may even enjoy the feelings (fear, intimidation, tears) that you associate with these goals.
 To you, nothing is more satisfying than coming out the other side, saying, “Holy crap, we survived!
 I can’t believe it!
 What’s next?”</p><p></p><h4>Are you a little weird?</h4><p>Normal people don’t like type II fun, and if you are a distinctly normal person, you probably aren’t going to like it here.
+We push
-We push boundaries: social, scientific, culinary, and more.
+    boundaries: social, scientific, culinary, and more.
 Our moral compasses can create odd, occasionally fanatic behavior.
 We have drawers full of used plastic bags.
     We bike to work even though it’s dumping rain.
 We take trains for outrageously inconvenient distances.
 We relish breaking traditions or social norms to do the right thing or to do something well.</p><p>Our weirdness also comes across as a bit campy, less Rocky Horror Picture Show, more summer-campy/band-campy.
 We aren’t afraid to look like idiots, since we usually act like idiots because life is more fun that way.
 We are willing to ask awkward questions, share too much information, and build relationships quickly.
 We would rather play tag in the mud than wear suits in a conference room.
 We believe that a group of people with a goal and a safe space can change the world, and we can say that without rolling our eyes (that much).</p><p></p><h4>Do you consider money and power by-products?</h4><p>If money is your first priority, work in finance.
 If you want power above all, management consulting is a no-brainer.
 If you want to join a Silicon Valley startup with glossy offices, trendy swag, and fancy cars parked outside, there are many great